AaltoSciComp/hpc-examples/ngrams/README.md

 - The multiprocessing version isn't much faster, since it spends so much time moving around and accumulating the memory internally.

-- The reading/writing of the counts files takes a large amount of the time and shows the importance of good data formats.
+- The reading/writing of the count files takes a large amount of the time and shows the importance of good data formats.

 - The MaxRSS indication in the multiprocessing version may be wrong